-HARC, the Hospital Alliance for Research Collaboration, is a state-wide network of researchers, health managers, clinicians and policy makers, which aims to improve health and hospital services through research.
+HARC, the Health Alliance for Research Collaboration, is a state-wide network of researchers, health managers, clinicians and policy makers, which aims to improve health and hospital services through research.

 The HARC e-Bulletin is a monthly update of the latest influential national and international reviews, research and reports.
 It covers topics of direct relevance to current and emerging healthcare policy issues in Australia.

 June 2015.
 In this month’s Bulletin, we meet the four recipients of the 2015 HARC scholarships, who will now have the opportunity to investigate areas ranging from antimicrobial resistance to design thinking in healthcare.
 In our research section, we focus on new findings on emergency care, including a study...READ MORE

 May 2015.
 This month’s Bulletin focuses on the patient experience of healthcare.
 We lead with our wrap of the recent forum featuring NHS expert Dan Wellings, and look at research that shows how feedback from patients about the safety of care they receive in hospital can be used to drive...READ MORE

 April 2015.
 In this month’s Bulletin, we report on the recent HARC Scholars Forum, which showcased some of the diverse and far-reaching outcomes achieved by former scholarship recipients across areas ranging from burns care to the use of social media in health campaigns.
 We also cover the news of...READ MORE